whwright/HvZDevelopment/README.md

 * **/chat/{id}**

-    Fetches all the chat messages starting after the chat message with id of {id}
+    Fetches all the chat messages starting after the chat message with id of {id}.  {id} = -1 for all messages.

 * **/messages/new**